Project photos, videos, and media on your device to another device (TV, tablet, computer, etc.)

 To wirelessly connect your device to an external screen, you must have Wi-Fi turned on.
-To turn Wi-Fi on from the Start screen, swipe down from the Notification bar, then tap Wi-Fi.
-Note: If Wi-Fi does not automatically connect, tap and hold Wi-Fi to access Wi-Fi settings, then tap the Desired Wi-Fi network and enter password to connect.
+To turn Wi-Fi on from the Start screen, swipe down from the Notification bar.

-To open Screen Projection on the phone, swipe down from the Notification bar and tap Expand.
+To open Screen Projection on the phone, navigate back to ALL SETTINGS by swiping down from the Notification bar.

 The device will automatically search for external devices capable of projecting the screen.
 Tap on the Desired device to connect.

 The device is connected.
 To disconnect, simply tap the Desired device to disable Project My Screen to the external device.
 Note: For more information, see the Window Phone support article: Project my phone screen to a TV or PC.